cshmookler/xor_crypt/README.md

 # **XOR Crypt**

-A commmand-line utility for encrypting files using a one-time pad.
+A command-line utility for encrypting files with a one-time pad.
 Each bit in the input file is XOR'd with the cooresponding bit in the one-time pad.

 ## **Build and install this project with Conan (for Unix-like systems)**